Fulbright Program: Program

 The Fulbright Program exchanges scholars and students with numerous countries in bilateral partnerships managed by commissions for each country.
 It provides funding for U.S. persons to visit other countries in the U.S. Student Program, U.S. Scholar Program, Teacher Exchange Program, and others, and enables foreign nationals to visit the United States in programs such as the Foreign Student Program, Visiting Scholar Program, Teacher Exchange Program.

 Candidates recommended for Fulbright grants have high academic achievement, a compelling project proposal or statement of purpose, demonstrated leadership potential, and flexibility and adaptability to interact successfully with the host community.

 Fulbright grants are awarded in almost all academic disciplines, except clinical medical research involving patient contact.
 Fulbright grantees' fields of study span the fine arts, humanities, social sciences, mathematics, natural and physical sciences, and professional and applied sciences.

-You can check the list of Fulbright Scholarships that is recommended for the undergraduate and graduate students who want to continue their studies in USA.